priscillaoclark/15.S08-applied-nlp-final/readme.md

 MIT License.
 Project Link: [https://github.com/priscillaoclark/15.S08-applied-nlp-final)

 ## Acknowledgements
 We would like to thank Mike Chen, Andrew Zachary, and Chengfeng Mao for their help and guidance throughout this project.
+The exceptional learning environment and resources provided by the Massachusetts Institute of Technology (MIT) have also been instrumental in shaping this work.

 [license-shield]: https://img.shields.io/github/license/othneildrew/Best-README-Template.svg?style=for-the-badge
 [license-url]: https://opensource.org/licenses/MIT